smizell/graphablejson/README.md

 When the `address` property is converted to a link,

-Then the data is moved to its won resource,
+Then the data is moved to its own resource with its own URL,

-And the property name is converted to `address_url` or `addressUrl`.
+And the property name is converted from `address` to `address_url` or `addressUrl`.

 ```js
 {